GC-public-learning/Commander/README.md

 ## create 1st controller with route and fake data to retrieve

-(content of files created is not described !)

 <br/>create the [Models](https://github.com/Geoffrey-Carpentier/Commander/tree/main/Models) folder
 <br/>&emsp;create "Command.cs" file in the "Models folder" to make the class :
 ~~~